Last Updated: 1/5/2019 | January 5th, 2019

 Take a free walking tour

 One of the best ways to take in the city is on a free walking tour.
 You’ll get to see the city’s main sights, learn about the city’s history, and have an expert on hand to pepper with any questions you have.
-Two free walking tour companies in D.C. that I like are Free Tours by Foot and Strawberry Tours.
+Two free walking tour companies in D.C. that I like are Tours by Foot and Strawberry Tours.
 You can’t go wrong with either.

 Explore the Library of Congress

-The is the largest library in the world.
+This is the largest library in the world.
 There are over 16 million books here and over 120 million other historical and media items.
 Established in 1800, over 3,000 staff help keep this place running!
 It’s the main research center of the U.S. Congress and is home to the U.S. Copyright Office.
 It’s the best place for bookworms in the world!

 See the Lincoln Memorial